-As shown in Figure 3, when the input power source is removed the power supply is turned off by the line undervoltage protection because the bootstrap winding keeps the VDD bias up as long as switching takes place in the power stage.
+When the input power source is removed the power supply is turned off by the line undervoltage protection because the bootstrap winding keeps the VDD bias up as long as switching takes place in the power stage.
 As the power supply's input voltage gradually decreases towards the line cut off voltage the converter's operating duty cycle must compensate for the lower input voltage.
-At minimum input voltage the duty cycle nears its maximum value ( $D{MAX}$ ).
+At minimum input voltage the duty cycle nears its maximum value (D{MAX}).
 Under these conditions the voltage across the clamp capacitor approaches its highest value since the transformer must be reset in a relatively short time.
-The timing diagram in Figure 3 highlights that in the instance when the converter stops switching the clamp capacitor voltage might be at its maximum level.
+The timing diagram in Figure 2 highlights that in the instance when the converter stops switching the clamp capacitor voltage might be at its maximum level.
 Since the clamp capacitor's only load is the power transformer, this high voltage could linger across the clamp capacitor for a long time when the converter is off.
-With this high voltage present across the clamp capacitor a soft start would be very dangerous, due to the narrow duty cycle of the main switch and the long on-time of the clamp switch.
-This could cause the power transformer to saturate during the next soft-start cycle.
+With this high voltage present across the clamp capacitor a soft start would be very dangerous.
+Due to the narrow duty cycle of the main switch and the long on-time of the clamp switch, easily cauing the power transformer to saturate during soft-start.